Mississippi Territory General Assembly: 4th General Assembly

+Baker was president of the legislative council 1807 to 1809.

 First session: A session of the general assembly was convened December 1, 1806.
 The session was continued to February 10, 1807.
+Joshua Baker was the president of the territorial legislative council in March 1808.

 Second session: The second session of the fourth assembly was convened December first Monday, 1807.

 New apportionment in 1808 allocated two representatives each to Claiborne, Jefferson, Adams, Wilkinson, and Washington counties.

 The fourth legislature convened again in February, 1808, and "both houses were dissolved by the Governor Robert Williams on the 1st of March," with the apparent intent of "obliterating" the legislative council.

 A session of the House of Representatives was convened September 15, 1808.